 See Shogun’s statement below:

 Lutar tem sido a minha vida há mais de 15 anos. É o que eu escolhi pra mim e o que amo fazer.
 Pra mim é muito difícil ter que sair de uma luta, muito mesmo, e aceitar que isso era a única alternativa viável não foi nada fácil.
 Infelizmente, ainda no começo desse Camp, machuquei meu joelho.
 Passei todo meu Camp fazendo tudo que estava ao meu alcance pra poder lutar no dia 23 de Setembro (22 no Brasil), e treinei o tempo todo na base de remédios, proteção no joelho, gelo e fisioterapia.
 Fui além do limite porque voltar a lutar no Japão é algo que eu sonhava há muito tempo, porque não queria decepcionar os fãs, e porque fui criado assim nas artes marciais pelo meu mestre.
 Já subi pra lutar lesionado diversas vezes na carreira, e não faltou esforço e tentativa.
 Mas Infelizmente todo o esforço só acabou por agravar as lesões, e chegou um momento em que a minha equipe e eu tivemos que aceitar que não haviam mais alternativas, e tive que sair da luta.
 Não foi fácil.
 Quero pedir desculpas ao meu adversário, já estive na mesma situação inclusive quando nos enfrentamos a primeira vez, e sei que nunca é fácil, e principalmente pedir desculpas ao público, especialmente a todos aqueles que estavam ansiosos aguardando essa luta.
 Vou cuidar da minha recuperação agora, curar minhas lesões e voltar mais forte.
 Os desafios são colocados na nossa frente todos os dias, e o que realmente importa é como a gente os enfrenta.
 Obrigado pelo carinho de todos.
 Fighting has been my life for more than 15 years.
 It's what I have chosen for myself, and what I love to do.
 For me it's really hard to have to step out of a fight, really difficult, and to accept that this was the only viable alternative wasn't easy at all.
 Unfortunately, still early in this camp, I injured my knee.
 I spent all Camp doing all within my reach to be able to fight on September 23rd, trained the whole time under medication, protection in my knee, ice and physical therapy.
-I went beyond my limit because fighting in Japan again is something I have been dreaming about for a long time, because I didn't want to disappoint the fans, and because I was raised this way in martial arts by my master.
-I already stepped up to fig
+I went beyond my limit because fighting in Japan again is something I have been dreaming about for a long time… (Due to Instagram limitations, please visit my official Facebook page for the full English translation)

 “Fighting has been my life for over 15 years,” he said in the statement.
 “It’s what I chose for myself and what I love to do.
 For me it’s very hard to pull out of a fight, very hard, and accepting that was the only viable alternative wasn’t easy at all.
 Unfortunately, early in this camp, I hurt my knee.
 I spent the entire camp doing everything in my power so I could fight on September 23 (22 in Brazil), and I trained the entire time under medicine, protection in my knee, ice and physical therapy.
 I went beyond my limit because fighting in Japan again is something I’d been dreaming of for a long time, because I didn’t want to let the fans down, and because that’s how I was raised in martial arts by my master